Soothe My Soul

 "Soothe My Soul" is a song by English electronic music band Depeche Mode from their thirteenth studio album, Delta Machine (2013).
-It was released as the album's second single on 10 May 2013 in Germany, 13 May internationally, 14 May in North America, and 10 June in the United Kingdom.
+The song was written by Martin L. Gore and produced by Ben Hillier.
+It was released as the album's second single by Columbia Records on 10 May 2013 in Germany, 13 May internationally, 14 May in North America, and 10 June in the United Kingdom.
 The music video was directed by Warren Fu and premiered on 28 March 2013.